Knee surgery and advanced aging

 Week 4 – 6

 It’s already been a month since you got your knee replacement done.
-By this time, you would notice a significant improvement in your pain and mobility.
-You would be able to move around on your own, without the help of assisted devices.
-You will slowly get back to your normal routine.
-And should begin enjoying your daily activities without any pain or difficulty.
-Activities such as climbing stairs, long-distance walking, which seemed difficult pre-surgery.
-You can now do with ease and comfort.
+You will notice a significant improvement in your pain and mobility by this time.
+You could move around on your own without the help of assisted devices.
+You will slowly get back to your routine.
+And should begin enjoying your daily activities without any pain or difficulty—such as climbing stairs, or long-distance walking, which seemed difficult pre-surgery.
+You can now do it with ease and comfort.
 A complete 100% recovery from a total knee replacement surgery will take about 12 months if you experience unusual pain during this period, stiffness, or any other discomfort.
 It is best to consult your doctor immediately.

 Tips to help your loved one recover from knee surgery

 Undergoing knee replacement surgery is not an easy decision for our seniors.
 Those who want to get their knees replaced.
 Often make this decision due to the several disabilities and pain they suffer from.
-However, the success rates of knee replacement surgery are excellent. with minimum reported cases of failure.
+However, the success rates of knee replacement surgery are excellent, with minimum reported cases of failure.

 Making your loved one comfortable after a knee replacement surgery